 I am proud of my sexuality, proud beyond belief.
 I am proud because everyone tells me I shouldn’t be.
 I am proud because every single day of my life I deal firsthand with the societal effects of liking men, and every day I triumph over that.
 I triumph even when people tell me there’s nothing to triumph over.
 Never let another person define your experience for you.

 Speaking of that, I’ve found men can be quite the obstacle.
 I’ve never had a relationship with a man, platonic or not, that I haven’t faced the harsh realities of gender.
 My first fling with a man was summer of last year, and it ended as soon as it started because the worst possible thing for him to realize was that he liked men.
 I’ve seen internalized homophobia at its worst, or I’ve been objectified just the same.
 Dealing with male masculinity has consistently loomed over my maturation as a predominant force of nature.
 I like to think I’ve risen above that, but I’m a lightweight too.
 It’s necessary to maintain a separateness when dealing with relationships, is what I’ve discovered.
 I don’t believe in soul mates because no one is crafted for another person.
 I am myself, independent.

 I know now that being straight is not tantamount to being normal.
 I am just like anyone else, and who I sleep with means nothing in the grand scheme of things.

-I didn’t intend on this being so teach-y.
+I didn’t intend on this being so much like a motivational speech.
 But I figure I should end on this important note, being that it is National Coming Out Day: